The United States Highlights

 Your comprehensive travel guide to the United States - All in one place!

 The United States is a vast land and, as a result, most people plan their trips within a given region, be it the East Coast, the Southwest, the beaches of Florida or California, or outlying regions like Hawaii and Alaska.
 There are plenty of options for travelers with incredible sights sprinkled across the country.
 The USA is home to some of the most spectacular scenery in the world and some of the most recognizable icons on the globe.
-For anyone in the enviable position of having unlimited time and resources, these are the top attractions to include on your itinerary.

 The United States is located in the Northern Hemisphere, bordered on the west by the Pacific Ocean, the east by the Atlantic Ocean, the south by Mexico, and the north by Canada.
 All in, the United States is about 3.8 million square miles.
 Over 17% of that land is Alaska, the largest of the United States, and Rhode Island, with just 1,545 square miles, is the smallest state.
 The United States is divided into 50 states, plus the District of Columbia.
 Sometimes called the lower 48 states or the contiguous states, all of the states except Hawaii and Alaska adjoin each other.
 Hawaii is an island state located in the Pacific Ocean and Alaska is located northwest of Canada.